ppy/osu-wiki/news/2021-05-26-new-featured-artist-a-one.md

 ![](https://assets.ppy.sh/artists/168/header.jpg)

-Spinning Touhou music in the most unexpected direction, **A-One** is the circle behind a handful of osu! classics that every player from the last decade is sure to recognize.
+Spinning Touhou music in a not-so-conventional direction, **A-One** is the circle behind a handful of osu! classics.
 With contribution from doujin vocalist legends like *Hanatan*, *ayaponzu\**, *Nanahira*, and a whole ton of others, **A-One**'s music is bound to resonate with anyone's idea of a traditional "osu! sound".

 Given how synonymous their music is with the vintage days of osu!, we're proud to officially unveil **22** blood-pumping tracks on [**A-One**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/168)!